 A few users have said they don't like the smell, but it dissipates after you put the product in your hair.

-A nourishing and light argan oil elixir is suitable for all frizz types and color treated hair.
-It has a great scent and makes hair fine and course alike become soft and silky even in humidity.
+A nourishing and light argan oil elixir is suitable for all frizz types and color-treated hair.
+It has a great scent and makes both fine and coarse hair soft and silky, even in humidity.
 Can be applied to either damp or dry hair.

-Those with wispier hair finds that this serum can make their hair look oily
+Those with finer hair find that this serum can make their hair look oily.

 This serum goes on like an oil with gel tendencies, avoiding the oily nature that many anti-frizz oils take on.
 Penetrates dehydrated locks even in 97% humidity, with an argan oil base.
 Users rave about the scent and de-frizzing abilities, especially during styling.